neil-vqa/nvqa-portfolio/content/projects/the-expressive-ink.md

 ---
 name: '"The Expressive Ink"'
-description: A visual storytelling platform that I created.
-Currently working on as a side project.
-If you'd like to partner up, feel free to contact me.
+description: A visual storytelling platform that I am building.
+Currently working on it as a side project.
+If you'd like to be part of the team, feel free to contact me.
-image: /media/tei_shot.png
+image: /media/ink_admin.png
 link: https://theexpressiveink.netlify.app/
 tag: platform
 stack: